MrBertie/compose-keys/README.md

 Compose Key Table
 -----------------

-These are the various "compose key options":http://hermit.org/Linux/ComposeKeys.html, all 385 of them!
+These are the various [compose key options](http://hermit.org/Linux/ComposeKeys.html), all 385 of them!